must-git77/WEBSENTRY-PHISHING-DETECTION-CHROME-EXTENSION/README.md

-# WebSentry – Phishing Detection Chrome Extension (FYP)
+# WebSentry – Phishing Detection Chrome Extension

-WebSentry is a machine learning–based Chrome extension developed as a Final Year Project (FYP) to detect phishing websites in real time.
+WebSentry is a machine learning–based Chrome extension developed to detect phishing websites in real time.
 It analyzes URL-based features and uses supervised machine learning (SVM and XGBoost) through a Flask backend to classify websites as **Safe** or **Phishing/Suspicious**, helping users avoid online scams while browsing.

 ---